 New distance learning programs, purpose-built for dynamic online learning and engagement, are in the spotlight for 2021.

-The Improve Feline Practice Distance Learning Program will open globally in April 2021.
+The Improve Feline Practice Online Learning Program will open globally in April 2021.
 This new, 16 module program, is accredited for the General Practitioner Certificate in Feline Practice, by the International School of Veterinary Postgraduate Studies.
-It follows the initial GPCert accredited Small Animal Medicine Distance Learning (DL) Program, which has been undertaken by vets worldwide.
+It follows the initial GPCert accredited Small Animal Medicine Online Learning (DL) Program, which has been undertaken by vets worldwide.

 Improve will also launch the successful AES Accelerated Emergency Program, in a new completely online format, with ISVPS accreditation in early 2021.

-Cardiology DL and Small Animal Surgery DL are currently in development, also for release next year to build into the online program offerings.
+Cardiology Online Learning and Small Animal Surgery Online Learning are currently in development, also for release next year to build into the online program offerings.

 In an exciting and much-anticipated collaboration, Improve’s first homegrown vet nurse and tech offering will also come to market in early 2021.
 This foundation Emergency Nursing Program, again developed with Animal Emergency Service, makes the best use of the online format and includes live webinars and an interactive learning platform to maximise engagement between tutors and delegates.
 This innovative foundation program will be followed up with additional advanced emergency nurse programs during 2021/22.